FHA loans are popular because borrowers can qualify with less-than-perfect credit.

 Increase Your Credit Score Before Applying

-So it’s vital that you maximize your credit rating before going to an FHA lender.
-Here are a few tips to help you improve your FICO scores before applying for a mortgage.
+Here are a few tips to help you improve your FICO score before applying.

 Pay down your credit card balances